kactus-io/kactus/docs/process/issue-triage.md

 We anticipate ideas or suggestions that don't align with how we see the application evolving, so we may close issues with an explanation of why.

-e.g. GitHub Desktop should support working with Mercurial repositories.
+e.g. Kactus should support working with Mercurial repositories.